 Another map leak appears to show more of the whole map, along with a section that fans are speculating could be based on the Kennedy Space Centre, based on its layout.
 However, as usual there isn't much to validate this as real information.

 More intel comes from a Reddit poster that has collated various leaked images together to create a concept of what the map might look like.
-It's expansive and features a huge ocean - such an empty space that we're pretty skeptical that it'll end up being real, unless Rockstar is taking the series in a very new, nautical direction.
+It's expansive and features a huge ocean - such an empty space that we're pretty sceptical that it'll end up being real, unless Rockstar is taking the series in a very new, nautical direction.

 Now fresh rumours have circulated that the game's character roster will include a female playable character for the first time in the series, something that's long overdue in our minds.
 The info comes courtesy of Tom Henderson, a longtime leaker who's made accurate claims in the past.

 There have also been suggestions elsewhere that Liberty City (from GTA III), San Andreas (from GTA: San Andreas, natch), and the Midwest could feature, or maybe even all of the above for different sections.
+A rumour in March 2022 has also suggested that the game will be split across different time periods, more than just for short episodes like GTA 5's prologue.

 Regardless, expect the game to push the boundaries of what the new hardware from Sony and Microsoft is capable of.
 There's no guarantee that the game world will be bigger and more detailed than the map from GTA 5, but that's certainly how things seem to be trending.